pandey-ankit/coherence-new/lab4/lab4.md

       </cache-config>
       ```

    > Note: This is just a basic cache configuration for the moment.
-We will update this in future labs.
+We will update and explain this more in future labs.

 ## Task 2: Use the new cache configuration